jktjia/CS5610-learn-security-examples/spoofing/spoofing.md

 ## For you to answer

 1. Briefly explain the spoofing vulnerability in **insecure.ts**.
+The cookie can be read programmatically, so malicious programs can read the cookie and then spoof the cookie and send malicious requests to the server.

 2. Briefly explain different ways in which vulnerability can be exploited.
+Malicious programs can read the cookie and then spoof the cookie and send requests to the server that they aren't supposed to be able to access.

 3. Briefly explain why **secure.ts** does not have the spoofing vulnerability in **insecure.ts**.
+The cookie in secure.ts is http only, so programs cannot read and steal the cookie.